aerospike/aerospike-client-nodejs/README.md

 final 2.0 release.)

-To give the v2 Aerospike Node.js client a try, update your `package.json` dependency for the `aerospike` package to version `2.0.0-alpha.1`:
+To give the v2 Aerospike Node.js client a try, update your `package.json` dependency for the `aerospike` package to version `2.0.0-alpha`:

-    "aerospike": ">2.0.0-alpha.1"
+    "aerospike": ">2.0.0-alpha"

 Remember to specify the full version number including the [prerelease](https://github.com/npm/node-semver#prerelease-tags) tag!

-At this point we do not recommend version 2.0.0-alpha.1 for production usage as we might still introduce further backward incompatible changes in future 2.0.0-alpha releases before the final 2.0 release.
+At this point we do not recommend using the alpha version for production usage.
+Also, further backward incompatible changes might be introduced in future 2.0.0-alpha releases before the final 2.0 release.
 But we encurage you to try out this new version and to let us know what you think of it by sharing feedback on the [user forum](https://discuss.aerospike.com/c/client-libraries/node-js-client) or by filing issues here on Github!

 <a name="Usage"></a>
 ## Usage